RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	CaaS
 Answer: B

 ### [important] Question # 44 - Gordon is developing a business continuity plan for a manufacturing company’s IT operations.
 The company is located in North Dakota and currently evaluating the risk of earthquake.
-They choose to pursue a risk acceptance strategy.
+They choose to [pursue a risk acceptance strategy].
 Which one of the following actions is consistent with that strategy?
 A.	Purchasing earthquake insurance
 B.	Relocating the datacenter to a safer area
 C.	Documenting the decision- making process
 D.	Reengineering the facility to withstand the shock of anearthquake
 Answer: C

 ### Question # 45 - 	Matthew is a data scientist looking to apply machine learning and artificial intelligence techniques in his organization.
-He is developing an application that will analyze a potential customer and develop an estimate of how likely it is that they will make a purchase.
+He is developing an application that will [analyze a potential customer and develop an estimate of how likely it is that they will make a purchase].
 What type of analytic technique is he using?
 A.	Optimal analytics
 B.	Descriptive analytics
 C.	Prescriptive analytics